Donaldson-Thomas Transformation of Double Bruhat Cells in Semisimple Lie Groups: Introduction

 \section{Introduction}

 Cluster algebras were defined by Fomin and Zelevinsky in \cite{FZI}.
-Cluster varieties were introduced by Fock and Goncharov in \cite{FG}.
+Cluster varieties were introduced by Fock and Goncharov in \cite{FGensemble}.
 They can be used to construct examples of 3d Calabi-Yau categories with stability conditions.
 One important object of study for such categories are their Donaldson-Thomas invariants, introduced by Kontsevich and Soibelman \cite{KS}, which generalize geometric invariants of Calabi-Yau manifolds.
-For a 3d Calabi-Yau category with stability condition constructed from a cluster variety, its Donaldson-Thomas invariants are encoded by a single formal automorphism on the corresponding cluster variety, which is also known as the Donaldson-Thomas transformation \cite{KS}.
+For a 3d Calabi-Yau category with stability condition constructed from a quiver (seed) together with a generic potential, its Donaldson-Thomas invariants are encoded by a single formal automorphism on the corresponding cluster variety, which is also known as the Donaldson-Thomas transformation \cite{KS}.
 Keller \cite{KelDT} gave a combinatorial characterization of a certain class of Donaldson-Thomas transformations based on quiver mutation.
-Goncharov and Shen gave an equivalent definition of the Donaldson-Thomas transformations using tropical points of cluster varieties in \cite{GS}, which we use in this paper.
+Goncharov and Shen gave an equivalent definition of the Donaldson-Thomas transformations using tropical points of cluster varieties in \cite{GS}, which we will use in this paper.

-Double Bruhat cells have been an important family of examples in the study of cluster algebras and cluster Poisson varieties since the very beginning of the subject.
+Double Bruhat cells form an important family of examples in the study of cluster algebras and cluster Poisson varieties since the very beginning of the subject.
 On the one hand, Berenstein, Fomin, and Zelevinsky \cite{BFZ} proved that the algebra of regular functions on double Bruhat cells in simply connected semisimple Lie groups are upper cluster algebras.
-On the other hand, Fock and Goncharov \cite{FGD} showed that double Bruhat cells in adjoint semisimple Lie groups are cluster Poisson varieties.
+On the other hand, Fock and Goncharov \cite{FGamalgamation} showed that double Bruhat cells in adjoint semisimple Lie groups are cluster Poisson varieties.
 Furthermore, Fock and Goncharov proved in the same paper that the Poisson structure in the biggest double Bruhat cell, which is a Zariski open subset of the Lie group, coincides with the Poisson-Lie structure defined by Drinfeld in \cite{D}.
-These two constructions can be combined into a cluster ensemble in the sense of Fock and Goncharov \cite{FG}, which will play a central role in our construction of Donaldson-Thomas transformation on the double quotient $H\backslash G^{u,v}/H$.
+Williams \cite{Wilkacmoody} showed that these two constructions can be combined into a cluster ensemble in the sense of Fock and Goncharov \cite{FGensemble}, which will play a central role in our construction of Donaldson-Thomas transformation on the double quotient $H\backslash G^{u,v}/H$.